 Meet your guide for a pre-trip meeting at 4 pm in Fairbanks at Arctic Wild headquarters.

-Fly north from Fairbanks across the Yukon River to Coldfoot, a little “Outpost of Progress” in the Brooks Range.
-Here, we board a smaller plane and continue on into the Gates of the Arctic National Park.
-Our skilled pilot lands us on a gravel bar . . . and then the plane leaves and we are alone in the grandeur of the wilderness.
+Fly north from Fairbanks across the Yukon River to the tiny town of Bettles, Alaska.
+Here, we board a smaller plane and continue on into the Gates of the Arctic National Park, landing near Arrigetch Creek and beginning our adventure.

 Await the arrival of our bush plane.
 The busy world awaits.
-Weather permitting we fly to Coldfoot and from Coldfoot we go back to Fairbanks.
+Weather permitting we fly to Bettles and from Bettles, back to Fairbanks.
 Shower.

 A variety of weather should be expected including rainy periods and bright sunny conditions.
-Temperatures can range from in the 70’s or higher down into the 30’s or lower.
+Temperatures can range from in the 70’s or higher down into the 30’s.
 Generally at this time of the year we get some sunny and some rainy weather.
-Snow is also possible.
-Bugs shouldn’t be bad at all, but carry a head net and one bottle of DEET insect repellent, just in case.
+This is often the warmest part of summer.
+Bugs could be an issue so carry a head net and one bottle of DEET insect repellent.